themarkrogers/apocalypse-drive/knowledge.general.md

   * Instructions for collecting materials (sand, soda, lime), building a glass furnace, shaping glass into containers or lenses.
   * Recipes for glass, instructions on making crucibles and simple molds.
   * Grinding lenses for magnification, telescopes, or microscopes.
+  * Kiln and mold designs for creating glass containers and lenses.
+  * How to create rudimentary laboratory & scientific glassware
 * Paper production:
   * Creating pulp from wood or other fibers; simple press for sheets.
+  * Instructions for making paper from wood pulp or recycled materials
 * Textiles & Leather
   * Loom designs, spinning wheels, natural dyes.
   * Tanning hides for leather, sewing methods for clothing and footwear.